MercyTrujillo/pos-microservices-system-Internship-project/README.md

-# POS & CPQ Microservices System
+# POS Microservices System

 ## Overview
-Designed and developed a web-based Point of Sale (POS) system for CPQ (Configure, Price, Quote), focused on payment processing, ticket generation, and receipt management.
+Designed and developed a web-based Point of Sale (POS) system focused on payment processing, ticket generation, and receipt management.

 ## Architecture
 This system is built using a microservices architecture, where each service handles a specific domain: